paeby/UserCounter/README.md

     // publishes the user count record to Kafka! userCounterProducer.writeToKafka(userCountRecord)
 ```
-In fact, we want to output the count of unique users as soon as possible, with a latency of 5 seconds.
+In fact, we want to output the count of unique users as soon as possible, with a latency of 5 seconds to count 99.9% of the `User frames`.
 We can increase this latency to achieve higher precision.

 In order to test the logic, I put the following records in the input topic which counts records for every minute:
 ```